Health Disparities Minor

 - WST 3415 Transnational Feminism

-Please complete the official application to “Add a Minor” form which is available in the Registrar’s Forms Page.
-If you are currently a Liberal Arts major, complete the form and return it to Academic Advising Center (AAC).
+Please complete the official application to “Add a Minor (PDF)” .
+If you are currently a Liberal Arts major, complete the form and return it to Academic Advising Center (AAC) in Farrior Hall.
 If you are in another college, please have your college advisor sign the form and then return it to AAC.
+You do not need to see the undergraduate coordinator for HDS unless you have specific questions about the minor.